Klingon grammar: Type 7 (aspect)

 This type indicates the verb's aspect.
 There are four Type 7 suffixes.

 Note that aspect is different from tense and independent of it.
 A "completed" event (perfective aspect, -puʼ or -taʼ) can just as easily be set before, during, or after the time of description (past, present, or future tense), or unspecified for tense.
 For simplicity, this section says "is completed", not "was, is, or will be completed."
-(Do not confusive perfective aspect with "perfectly done".)
+(Do not confuse perfective aspect with "perfectly done".)